lafleurdeboum/ADCOverUDP/README.md

 ## Usage

+Go in `src`.
 Edit `board.py`.
 Copy files over to an ESP device serving as broadcaster (make sure to connect its ADC to something useful).
 Re-edit `board.py`.
 Upload to the listener.

 Alternatively, one could use the `broadcasterInstallScript.sh` that uses `rshell` to upload files to the board.
 Then use `listenerInstallScript.sh`.